shaivipandey/eas503-notes/chapters/05/methods.md

 print(grades)
-grades.pop(0) # deletes the first element in list and returns it print(grades) grades.pop(2) # deletes the second element in list and returns it print(grades)
+grades.pop(0) # deletes the first element in list and returns it print(grades) grades.pop(2) # deletes the third element in list and returns it print(grades)
 ```